The purpose of security analytics in an organisation

-One area where organizations most often develop security analytics is vulnerability management.
-Vulnerability data is one of the most valuable inputs when determining the security posture of an organization and is well suited to be leveraged as telemetry for an organization.
+One area where organisations most often develop security analytics is vulnerability management.
+Vulnerability data is one of the most valuable inputs when determining the security posture of an organisation and is well suited to be leveraged as telemetry for an organisation.

-The table below provides examples of possible questions and metrics, based on the maturity of the organization’s vulnerability management program.
+The table below provides examples of possible questions and metrics, based on the maturity of the organisation’s vulnerability management programme.

 Once the problem areas have been identified and ranked in importance, establish a list of indicators that can be used to determine if the questions relating to the problems have been answered or not.
 Lastly, create a backlog of metrics that provide insights into whether the problem state is degrading, improving, or has been eliminated.

-How to get a security analytics program off the ground
+How to get a security analytics programme off the ground